Rekihyt/oak/README.md

 # Oak

-Based on trees, water, and sky colors.
-Syntax highlighting only, using Quiet Light for background colors.
+Syntax theme is based on trees, water, and sky colors.
+Background and editor colors are based on Quiet Light.

 Colors should have the same semantics across languages marked as supported, with the exception of punctuation.